 The typical P/E ratio uses the most recent earnings for the trailing twelve months, hence it’s called the trailing P/E ratio.
 The forward P/E ratio uses future earnings expectations for the next year.

 The downside to using future expected earnings is that earnings expectations might be downplayed by the company.
 The company may make estimates that are on the low-end to be able to beat earnings expectations.

 For a trailing P/E ratio, the issue is that past performance doesn’t mean the same performance will be enjoyed in the future.

 Still, if the forward P/E is lower than the trailing P/E then the market expects earnings to increase in the future.
 If the forward P/E is higher, earnings are expected to fall.

 Using the P/E Ratio to Value a Stock

-P/E ratios can be used for valuations.
+P/E ratios can be used for valuations and identifying the best stocks to buy.
 In fact, it’s one of the most widely used ratios when analyzing a stock’s value.

 P/E vs. PEG Ratio

 As mentioned, the P/E ratio alone cannot be used to assess companies.